NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 How Long Will My Chosen Meal Plan Remain In Effect?

 Your chosen meal plan will remain in effect for the entire academic year (Fall 2015 and Spring 2016).
-Any changes made for your Fall semester meal plan will remain in effect for the spring semester unless you change your plan again for the spring semester by the January deadline.
+Your fall semester meal plan will automatically roll over to the spring semester unless you change your plan again for the spring semester by the January deadline.

 May I Change My Meal Plan After I Submit The Housing Contract?